 Day 6 - St. Petersburg

 After breakfast we will visit one of the world famous museums, the Hermitage, housed in the former Winter Palace.
 The museum contains an enormous collection of Western Art, including works by Leonardo da Vinci, Rembrandt, Picasso and many other great masters.
 There are also Historical, Russian and Oriental sections which are definitely worth visiting.
 From the 1760s, the Winter Palace was the main residence of the Russian Tsars.
 Magnificently located on the bank of the river Neva, this Baroque-style palace is perhaps the major attraction of St. Petersburg.
 In the evening, you can enjoy a ballet or opera performance at one of the best St. Petersburg's theatres (tickets on request).

 After breakfast we will be transferred to the most famous palace in the suburbs of St. Petersburg - Petrodvorets.
 Peter the Great built a number of palaces along the shore of the Gulf of Finland some 20 miles west of St. Petersburg.
 This ensemble is called Peterhof.
 Best known for its glorious fountains and Summer Gardens, the palace is often compared to France's Versailles.
 Free time in the evening to explore the city on your own.

 Day 8 - St. Petersburg

 Breakfast in the hotel.
-Transfer to the airport for the flight back to the UK.
+Transfer to the airport for the flight back home.